RyosukeNAKATA/mamimi/README.md

 # Contribution

-Contributions, issues and pull requests are welcome !
+Contributions, issues and pull requests are welcome!

 # Reference